Fyrkat: Layout and construction

 The roads inside the fort were founded on three to five rows of short poles rammed into the ground and supporting strong beams running lengthwise along the rows.
 These were then topped by strong planks spanning the width of the road.
 The circle road along the inside of the ramparts rested on two rows of beams.

 The 16 identical longhouses were arranged in a square with the corners almost touching.
 They were 28.5 meters long (96 Roman feet of 29.6 cm), 5 meters wide at the ends and 7.5 meters in the middle, the long walls slightly curved to the outside.
-The walls consisted of double rows of posts with planks wedged horizontal between them to make a wall.
-Along the outside ran a row of posts slanted to the wall either to support it at the top like buttresses or maybe even in some sort of cruck like construction being the rafters of the roof.
+The walls consisted of double rows of posts with planks wedged horizontally between them to make a wall.
+Along the outside ran a row of posts slanted to the wall either to support it at the top like buttresses or maybe in some sort of cruck like construction being the rafters of the roof.
 On how the roof was built exactly the opinions differ.
 It might have been coated with reeds or maybe wood shingles or even a construction of planks similar to the ships.
 Inside the houses, each end was walled off to make a small room, maybe a pantry or storeroom.
 The two small rooms had doors to the outside on the short end and could be accessed from the large middle room in the inside.
-Near the ends of the 18 meters long great middle room each long wall had a door set diagonal to the door on the other side that led into a small porch with a door to the outside.
+Near the ends of the 18-meter-long great middle room each long wall had a door set diagonally to the door on the other side that led into a small porch with a door to the outside.
 On the inside the great room had a large hearth in the middle and a raised wide bank alongside the outer walls for sleeping.
 Of the longhouses in Fyrkat at least two contained smithies and gold was worked with in two others.
 About a quarter of the excavated houses seem to have been warehouses of some sort.